Wednesday, April 22, 2026

 Shiny Things

 I was raised Catholic so Easter has a lot of strong memories for me.
 Shiny new patent leather shoes that we bought at a shoe store in Nashua where the salesman put your little foot into a metal measuring tool.
 I still remember the excitement.
 We kids had two pairs of shoes — school and play.
-Just like our clothing since we also attended a Catholic school.
+So dressy shoes were a special treat.

 Culture is much less concerned with those things now.
 Everyone drives everywhere because we’re so over-scheduled and live farther away from places especially being in the suburbs.
 Churches are fewer too.
 And as a society we’ve gotten much less interested in pantyhose and shiny shoes.